Moema Lacerda Furtado

 Her works are featured in many private and public collections including the Wausau Hospital Center in Wausau, Wisconsin; the Wisconsin Resource Center in Winnebago, Wisconsin; the Tennessee Governor’s Executive Residence in Nashville, Tennessee; and the University of Tennessee Trial Gardens in Knoxville, Tennessee.
 Twice she was the recipient of the Percent for the Arts Award given by the Wisconsin Arts Board.

 Aside from her career as an artist, Furtado has strong experience working in higher education.

 For seventeen years she taught life drawing and design courses at the University of Tennessee Knoxville.
 At Tennessee she also served as the Jewish Student Center-Hillel Director, creating year-around programming for nearly 200 Jewish students on campus.
 While at Hillel, she also conceived and directed the highly successful Knoxville Jewish Film Festival that brought films from around the world to Knoxville.

 During her last years at the University of Tennessee Knoxville, she was also the coordinator for the U.S. State Department program for Student Leaders, a Fulbright sponsored program that brought to the U.S. students from Central and South America.

 Before joining Kent State University, Furtado served as the Director of Education and Engagement for the University of Massachusetts Fine Arts Center in Amherst, Massachusetts, where she organized the campus-wide event War Veterans - A Commemoration through Art, Theater, Literature, and Film.

-Furtado is married to Kent State’s 13th President, Todd Diacon, and the couple have a son, Natan, who is an architect in New Orleans.
+Furtado is married to Kent State’s 13th President, Todd Diacon, and the couple have a son, Natan, who is an architect/artist in New Orleans.